Ziege-One/TSwitch/README.md

 # functions:
 Touch buttons in full screen toggle the logical switches.
-The status of the logical switches is displayed in the widget
+The status of the logical switches is displayed in the widget With "taster1-8" in the config, the buttons can be used as pushbutton.
+The number is the time (100 = one second) (brown)

 # description